 Services that are covered for you What you must pay when you get these services This benefit may not be combined with any in-store promotional offer, such as a 2-for-1 sale, discount, or coupon.
 You can get more information by viewing the Vendor Information Sheet at myuhcadvantage.com or by calling Customer Service to have a paper copy sent to you.
+If you belong to a medical group or IPA, you may have to the UnitedHealthcare Vision network. receive these services through them.
+Please contact Customer Service for more information.
 "Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit. \$0 copayment or 20% coinsurance for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
 Please refer to outpatient diagnostic tests and therapeutic services and Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. supplies for other EKG's.
 You pay these amounts until you reach the out-of-pocket maximum.

-^{} Covered services that do not count toward your maximum out-of-pocket amount.
+\ Covered services that do not count toward your maximum out-of-pocket amount.

-^{††} Covered services where your provider may need to request prior authorization.
+&lt;sup>†† Covered services where your provider may need to request prior authorization.